Seafood

 4

-Never thaw shrimp at room temperature.
-Thaw in the refrigerator, under cold running water, or in the microwave.
+Thaw frozen shrimp in the refrigerator, under cold running water, or in the microwave (cook immediately after microwave thawing).

 Related Items